module-federation/aegis-host/README.md

 > "One main reason for using services as components (rather than libraries) is that services are independently deployable.
 If you have an application that consists of multiple libraries in a single process, a change to any single component results in having to redeploy the entire application.”

 While, in fact, there are, and have been, technologies to deploy libraries without redeploying the application (consider [OSGi](https://www.osgi.org/)), it seems their complexity and the level of effort required to use them outweighed any potential benefit.
+At least until now...

-If that was ever the case, it is no longer.
 With the introduction of module federation, it is possible to dynamically import remote libraries, just as if you were importing them locally, with only a few simple configuration steps.
-MicroLib exploits this technology to support a framework for building application components as independently deployable libraries running in the same process, or what might loosely be called, **microservice libraries**.
+MicroLib exploits this technology to support a framework for building application components as independently deployable libraries running in the same process, or what might be loosely called, **microservice libraries**.

 ***